Ty Pennington: Television

+Pennington is also the host of HGTV show Battle on the Beach, a competition real estate show with 3 teams that renovate a beach home room by room, alongside Alison Victoria, and Taniya Nayak.

 Other work

 Prior to his partnership with Sears, Pennington was the owner and designer of his company, Furniture Unlimited, based in Atlanta and Los Angeles.
 He also lends his name to Sears, with their design team guiding the design of every item in the Ty Pennington Style line of bedding, tabletop items, bath accessories, furniture, patio furniture, and other miscellaneous home decor.

 Pennington published Ty's Tricks: Home Repair Secrets Plus Cheap and Easy Projects to Transform Any Room (2003), a do-it-yourself guide on home improvement.
 On May 15, 2007, he released the first issue of his quarterly magazine Ty Pennington at Home, which ran until 2009.

 On July 25, 2008, he announced a 3-year partnership with Marketplace Events, the largest organizer of consumer remodeling, home decor and gardening shows in North America.

 He appeared on an episode of Wow!
 Wow!
 Wubbzy! playing a fictionalized version of himself named Ty Ty The Tool Guy.

 In September 2008, Pennington became the spokesperson for Abbott Nutrition and their baby formula packaging innovation called Similac SimplePac.
 He was also involved with the Similac Custom Nursery Design Contest and Ty's Nursery Guide that were part of the new product marketing.

-In September 2011, Pennington appeared in an episode of Disney's Take Two With Phineas and Ferb.
+In September 2011, Pennington appeared in an episode of Disney's Take Two with Phineas and Ferb.

 In February 2014, Pennington became the spokesperson for Guaranteed Rate and has been featured in a series of commercials and ads for the Chicago-based mortgage lender.

+Since April 2024, Pennington is a brand ambassador for Karndean Designflooring.

 ADHD

 As a child, Pennington was plagued with behavioral problems until he was diagnosed with ADHD at the age of 17.
 He also discussed his ADHD with Glenn Beck and in the movie The Disruptors.
-Pennington has partnered with Shire Plc to raise awareness of ADHD in adults and promote the use of Vyvanse for the treatment of adult ADHD.
+Pennington has partnered with Shire plc to raise awareness of ADHD in adults and promote the use of Vyvanse for the treatment of adult ADHD.
 He has been criticized for promoting the use of ADHD medications such as Adderall without disclosing his sponsorship.